Developer Guide

 After this map is populated, it is then serialized and saved into a local JSON file.

-Note: GradPad rate-limits step 6 with a 100ms delay between successive hits to the /modules
+Note: GradPad rate-limits step 6 with a 100ms delay between successive hits to the /modules endpoint.
+Adjust where

 necessary.